 3) Low self-esteem and pessimism are thought to be the other causes of depression.
 With these mood traits a person suffering from low self-esteem will regard themselves with feelings of pessimism, worthlessness, a desire to end their life and perhaps even attempts at suicide.
 In this case the person who suffers from low self-esteem and depression will only see the negative aspects of life.
 These low self-esteem and pessimistic feelings maybe some of the causes of depression, as they invoke the response towards depression.

 4) Being overwhelmed by stress can easily lead a person into a state of depression.
 As more stress enters our lives, depression begins to set in.
 Low self-esteem, pessimism and stress are considered to be psychological causes of depression.
 Dealing with stress and anxiety during life changes can be difficult.
-Professional help and therapy can assist you in avoiding or getting through stressful times
+Professional help and anxiety treatment can assist you in avoiding or getting through stressful times.

 5) Other causes of depression can include any physical changes that occur to our bodies.
 Severe medical conditions like Parkinson disease, heart attacks, strokes and diabetes can make the individual believe that there is nothing worthwhile living for.
 This emotional state in many cases causes the person to drop into a depression phase.
 And depression, in turn delays the rate of recovery.